HomeTowne Auto Repair & Tire is keeping up with advancements in technology.

 The vehicle’s alignment has to be within specification in order to reset anything in the ADAS system.

-One aspect that is missed at a lot of shops is the right height of the car.
+One aspect that is missed at a lot of shops is the ride height of the car.
 Most vehicles have struts.
 On cars and SUVs, there will be a strut coil spring set up on all four corners.
 The height can drop, due to the spring losing a little bit of their tension.
 That can impact the handling of the vehicle, as well.

 So, it isn’t just a matter of setting the toe.
-It’s about looking at the right height, and checking the caster, camber and thrust angle.
+It’s about looking at the ride height, and checking the caster, camber and thrust angle.
 All these factors can affect other systems in a vehicle.

 HomeTowne Auto Repair & Tire is an authorized Michelin and BFGoodrich tire dealer located in Woodbridge, Virginia.
 Automotive repair services are performed on all makes and models, including oil changes, brakes, alignments, inspections, and computer engine diagnostics.